charlesneimog/py4pd/docs/index.md

 ## <h2 align="center"> **What is py4pd?** </h2>

-<p align="center"> Welcome to the py4pd documentation! </p>
+<p align="center"> Welcome to the <code>py4pd</code> documentation! </p>

 ----------

 `py4pd` integrates the power of [Python](https://www.python.org/) into the real-time environment of [PureData](https://puredata.info/), provide means for score visualization, AI integration, audio analysis tools, SVG/drawing score handling, and various other functionalities.
+If you use [OpenMusic](https://openmusic-project.github.io/openmusic/), you will find some inspiration on it.

 !!! info "How to install?"